 Happy New Year!
 We have officially made it to 2020.
-With a new year comes new resolutions, goals, hopes and dreams.
 What is your New Year’s Resolution?
+If your resolution is to start exercising, I want to help.
+Here is my beginners guide to working out!

-Last year many people all over the world resolved to lose weight, eat better, and exercise.
-I predict the same will be true this year.
-If you are planning to start a new health program in 2020, I want to help.
-I currently offer a dozen workout programs on my website.
-Some of these programs will help you lose weight, while others focus on muscle building and core work.
-Then of course there is the MFit Membership, my online gym, that will help you achieve a bit of everything.
+If you are planning to start a new health program in 2020, I highly encourage you to check out one of my MFit home workout plans.
+There is a workout plan for everyone here at MFit.
+Some of these plans will help you lose weight, while others focus on muscle building and core work.
 I act as your virtual trainer in each of these workout programs.
-Just log on and press play on your daily workout.
+Just log on, press play and start your daily workout.

-If one of my advanced workout programs is too much for you right now, I have a new program just for you!
+If one of my advanced workout plans is too much for you right now, I have a new program made for beginners!

-The Beginner’s Program is an 8-week workout program, and it is now for sale on my website!
+The 8-Week Beginner’s Plan is now for sale on my website!
 I created this program for people who are new to exercise, getting back into fitness after a long break, just had a baby, want to fix their exercise form, and those who just want slower workouts.

-All of the workouts in this program are roughly 30-minutes long.
+All of the workouts in the Beginners Plan are roughly 30-minutes long.
 Each workout can be done at home and with hardly any equipment.
-The program comes with a bunch of workout videos as well as videos on topics such as: how to engage your core and how to breath while exercising.
-This is a unique beginner’s workout program because the workouts will get increasingly more challenging as you progress through the program.
+The program comes with a bunch of follow along workout videos as well as videos on topics such as: how to engage your core and how to breath while exercising.
+This is a unique beginner’s workout program because the workouts will get increasingly more challenging as you progress through the weeks.
 This ensures you are being pushed from day 1 to day 56.
-For more information on this program, visit my website!
+For more information on the 8-Week Beginners Plan, click HERE!

-In celebration of the Beginner’s Program launch, I wanted to give all of you new exercisers some “getting started” tips.
-Obviously when you sign up for the 8-week program, I will give you many more tips… but I hope you find these tips helpful!
+In celebration of the Beginner’s Plan launch, I am giving all of you new exercisers some “getting started” tips.
+Obviously when you sign up for the 8-week plan, I will give you many more tips… but I hope you find these tips helpful!

 1. Start NOW